XhovaniM8/DIYSynth/README.md

 The #ifndef and #define preprocessor directives at the top of the file are used to prevent multiple definitions of the SMinimalWaveFileHeader struct when this header file is included in multiple source files.

-**this code defines a struct that can be used to parse and write the headers of WAV files.**
+**This code defines a struct that can be used to parse and write the headers of WAV files.**